VA Aid & Attendance Pension Guide for 2020

 If you are uncertain about eligibility, you must contact our firm to schedule a free consultation before applying.
 If you apply incorrectly, it could trigger a penalty period that will deny you the benefits to which you are lawfully entitled for several months or even several years.

 Filing for VA pensions is not a simple process.
 There are complex legal issues to consider when analyzing annual income and net worth.
 You worked too hard to ruin it with a mistake.
 If it is done incorrectly, your benefits may be denied along with a penalty period.
 Please do not gamble with your retirement and health.
 Contact us today to schedule a free consultation.

 If you are a veteran age 65 or older, the surviving spouse of such a veteran, served during eligible periods of wartime as explained above, and may now or in the future require assistance with daily living activities, you are likely eligible for these benefits and need to consult with an attorney.
 You can contact our firm today to ask for a referral to a local qualified attorney.

-Once we make the referral, it would be good to complete our Veteran Intake Packet and email it to us.
+Once we make the referral, it would be good to complete our Veteran Intake Packet and email it to them.

 38 C.F.R. §§ 3.351(c)(1)-(3), 3.352(a).